MarStankaitis/Portfolio/README.md

   * able to utilize various test design techniques: specification-based, structure-based when designing the tests

 __Exploratory testing__
+  * gained some hands-on experience while participating in an e-commerce store testing]

 __Manual testing__
   * can perform manual functional and usability testing of web applications, mobile apps, and devices